 Yes, gaslighting is often employed to intimidate, confuse, frighten and/or diminish its target.
 In this way it is a significant, malicious, dignity-denying abuse of power.

-However, in a smaller share of situations it may be used to fight back against injustice, mistreatment, or abuse, to basically keep the other side guessing.
-Why a smaller share?
-Because gaslighting does not come naturally to most of us.
+Accordingly, understanding gaslighting may be necessary in order to effectively oppose injustice, mistreatment, or abuse.
+This is not easy, because (thank goodness) gaslighting does not come naturally to most of us.
 “Thinking like a gaslighter” can mean having to think like a psychopath, sociopath, or severe narcissist.
 It’s not a pleasant place to be.

 What gaslighting is not

-Of course, now that gaslighting has become a more popular term, it is inevitable that it will be misused or confused with other behaviors.
+Of course, now that gaslighting has become a more popular term, it is inevitable that it will be misused, overused, or confused with other behaviors.
 Over the years, I’ve read and heard about claims of gaslighting that do not appear to be the case.
 Gaslighting is generally not synonymous with: